-I’ve also noticed how Halloween adult costumes are most often based on Hollywood movie characters.
-And not just horror films, although I expect to see a lot of Pennywise clowns from IT walking about this year!
+These days a lot of adult Halloween couples costumes are based on Hollywood movie characters.
+And not just from horror films, although I expect to see a lot of Pennywise clowns from IT walking about this year!
 Suck it, coulrophrobes.
 Superheroes and their villains, Disney and video game characters all scream, I wish I was still a kid, much more effectively than skeletons and witches.

 First things first, party people.
-There are a few guidelines we should discuss regarding what constitutes a Halloween costume.
-Zombies, vampires, cops and robbers, witches, sexy dead or undead, monsters, serial killers, murderous doctors, dentists, nurses, horror movie icons, villains, skeletons, deadly aliens, priests or nuns, asylum dwellers, devils, demons, mummies, and ghosts… are all ok!
+There are a few guidelines worth remembering regarding what constitutes a Halloween costume.
+Zombies, vampires, cops and robbers, witches, sexy dead or undead, monsters, serial killers, murderous doctors, dentists, nurses, horror movie icons, villains, skeletons, deadly aliens, priests, nuns, asylum dwellers, devils, demons, mummies, and ghosts… are all ok.

-If your costume doesn’t relate to any of these, then it’s not a Halloween costume, it’s just a costume!
+If your costume doesn’t relate to any of these, then it’s not a Halloween costume!
+It’s just a costume!
 There is nothing scary about dressing up as eggs and bacon, happy looking minions, pretty and unbloodied Jasmines, unicorns, or mermaids.
-And can somebody please tell me what the fuck is scary about Olivia Newton-John or John Travolta from Grease?!
-I’m sorry, but someones gotta draw the line.
+Sorry, but someones gotta draw the line.

 A general rule of thumb is that your character, at the very least, should either be dead or deadly.
-Halloween, after all, is about remembering the dead.
-And everything about the dead and dying that creeps us out.
-The things that go bump in the night.
-That make you spit out your pumpkin spiced latte and double-check that the doors are locked.
+Halloween, after all, is about remembering the dead and everything about the dead and dying that creeps us out.
+The things that go bump in the night and make you spit out your pumpkin spiced latte and double-check that the doors are still locked.

 1. Hugh Hefner and his Playboy bunnies